vitotai/SugarDropper/README.md

 # Note
 It is a simple but helpful, yet fun, project.
 Use the code as you like, and modify the code whatever you want.
-Don't ask for imperial unit support.
+Don't ask for Imperial unit support.